-Once the research was analyzed, a map of the entire AD process was finally visualized.
-Using this process map, use cases, and top findings, ideas were generated, clustered, filtered and discussed with stakeholders and research participants to gain feedback.
+The analysis of the research helped us get a clearer picture of the entire AD process.
+Using this process map, use cases, and top findings we were able to start generating ideas which were then clustered, filtered and discussed with stakeholders and developers to further refine.

-Post a core team workshop, the key IDE functions were finally shortlisted and user stories were formed.
-The design concept for this complex system was then borne, visualized, and eventually prototyped for further testing with potential users.
+Once initial ideas were wireframed, we designed a core team workshop to shortlist key IDE functions and form detailed user stories.
+The design concept for this complex system was then borne and visualized.

-A comprehensive and robust single platform that supports all stages of the development process from “Setup” to “Package”.
+A comprehensive and robust single platform that supports all stages of the development process from “Setup” to “Package”, yet flexible enough to accommodate external plug-ins and allow interfaces to different hardware.

-Flexible in nature, the interface gives users the ability to work with multiple functionalities simultaneously.
+Flexible in nature, the interface gives users the ability to work with multiple functionalities simultaneously while ensuring that necessary safety standards are always in check.

 Setup: Parameters such as sensor positions, sensor ranges, Network Architecture, etc. can be set up or checked before starting to code a function.